-NEW NHS DENTAL CHARGES announced by the Government come into effect on the 1st of April 2016.
-The government has also suggested another 5% increase will be introduced in 2017.
+NEW NHS DENTAL CHARGES announced by the Government come into effect on the 1st of April 2017.
 Find out about the cost of NHS dental treatment and if you are entitled to free NHS dental care.

-The Department of Health announced in March that there will be a 5% increase in NHS dental charges to patients from 1 April 2016.
-Dentists are not happy that patients are being asked to pay higher charges to fund the Government’s tooth tax.
+The NHS announced a 5% increase in NHS dental charges to patients from 1 April 2017.
+Patients are being asked to pay higher charges to fund the Government’s tooth tax.

 Free NHS Dental Treatment